What is a didactic unit? How do you make a didactic unit?

 We will highlight two characteristics:

-- One, the theoretical, practical and attitudinal parts are very interrelated and it is difficult to separate them.
+- One, the theoretical, practical and attitudinal parts are closely interrelated and it is difficult to separate them.

-- Two, the attitudinal component is very important and little developed in the Teaching Units, especially in Spain.
+- Two, the attitudinal component is very important and poorly developed in the Teaching Units, especially in Spain.

-In the design of these activities it is very effective to define each one if it is:
+In the design of these activities it is very effective to define if they are:

 - An initial and introductory presentation.